15 Best Abs and Oblique Cable Exercises (With Workout Plans)

 2. Using a Bosu Ball, position yourself it in front and center of the machine.

 4. Both hands should have a cable.
-With your feet positioned in a wide stance, arms straight out in front of you.
+Your feet are wide, and your arms are straight in front of you.

 5. Keep your arms straight.
 Elevate your torso in a crunching motion without dropping or bending your arms.

-Now you can take them into consideration when planning your workouts.
-You could use them as a finisher, picking two or three moves and cycling between them with minimal rest in between, or you could separately train your core.
+Now, you can consider them when planning your workouts.
+You could use them as a finisher, picking two or three moves and cycling between them with minimal rest in between, or you could train your core separately.

 Cable Abs Workout Plan